 I ordered a new ventilated bee jacket from Beemaid today because the mesh in the hood of my old one, which I’ve had for about 10 years, is cracking and the bees are getting in.
 The jacket looks filthy anyway and all the elastics in the cuffs and waistband have loosened.
-The bees can get through my sleeves easily if they want to, though they never do.
+The bees can get through my sleeves easily if they want to, though they rarely do.

 Here’s an image-link to the jacket: